Cailin Currie’s philosophy in life is simple, “You shouldn’t let anything stop you from getting what you want or who you want to be.”

 Camman, Currie’s coach, said a lot of kids are getting involved in paralympic swimming at young ages, just like Currie did.

 “And now she’s on deck, swimming at a collegiate level, as well as at the top level with the Paralympic organization — you’ve got these kids who are just starting out who are 7, 8, 9 years old, and they’re at these meets, too,” Camman said.
 “So it’s fun for them to see people who have been involved with the group, you know, for a decade.”

-Currie is currently on the national paralympic B team and is training to compete in the Tokyo Paralympic Games which will now take place in 2021.
-Until then, Currie continues to swim while being an inspiration to others.
+Currie was on the national paralympic B team and was training to compete in the Tokyo Paralympic Games which took place this past summer.
+Currie still continues to swim while being an inspiration to others.